craftercms/docs/source/reference/modules/studio.rst

 |

 When ``studio.contentProcessor.contentLifecycle.includeApplicationContext`` is set to false, administrators might decide to include some specific beans from the context, e.g.: contentService, searchService.
-Those beans can be listed in ``studio.contentProcessor.contentLifeCycle.includedBeans`` property:
+Use the ``studio.contentProcessor.contentLifecycle.includedBeans`` property to list the beans to be included:

 .. code-block:: yaml
     :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*